Inference Offloading for Cost-Sensitive Binary Classification at the Edge: Problem Setting

 Recall that for each sample, LDL outputs a score $f_t$ corresponding to class $1$.
 It follows that if $f_t$ is large (close to 1) or small (close to 0), it is very likely that the ground truth is 1 or 0.
 On the other hand, intermediate values of $f_t$ imply ambiguity.
 Motivated by this, we focus on threshold-based HI policies where the offloading decision in each slot $t$ is governed by a tuple $\Vec{\theta}\coloneq(\theta_l, \theta_{u})$, where $0\!\leq\!\theta_l\!\leq\!\theta_{u}\!\leq 1$.
 A sample is offloaded if $\theta_l\!\leq\!f_t \!<\!\theta_u$, predicted as class $1$ if $f_t\!\geq\!\theta_u$, and class $0$ otherwise.
 Our goal in this work is to learn these thresholds online.

 We say that a policy is a fixed-threshold (fixed-$\Vec{\theta}$) policy if $\Vec{\theta}$ does not change over the time-horizon of interest.
-For simplicity, we overload the notation $l_t$ from \eqref{eq:lossFn} and reuse it to denote $l_t(\Vec{\theta})$ and $L_t(\Vec{\theta})$, the instantaneous and cumulative losses incurred, respectively, by a fixed-threshold policy that uses $\Vec{\theta}$ as the threshold tuple.
-It follows that { } Define $\Vec{\theta}^*\!=\!(\theta_l^*, \theta_{u}^*)$ as the thresholds with the lowest expected cumulative loss in the class of fixed-$\vec{\theta}$ policies. { } Unless otherwise mentioned, $\mathbb{E}[.]$ denotes expectation taken over the randomness in the arrival sequence and that in the candidate policy.
-We use a fixed threshold policy with threshold as $\Vec{\theta}^*$ as the baseline to compare the performance of candidate policies.
-Our performance metric for a candidate policy is regret, denoted by $R_T$, where { }
+Let the losses associated with this threshold-based policy that uses $\Vec{\theta}$ as the threshold tuple be denoted by $\hat{l}_t(\Vec{\theta})$ and the corresponding cumulative loss be $\hat{L}_T(\Vec{\theta})$.
+That is, $\hat{l}_t(\Vec{\theta})={l}_t(\Vec{\theta})$ if the employed policy is a theshold-based policy.
+It follows that { } Define $\Vec{\theta}^*\!=\!(\theta_l^*, \theta_{u}^*)$ as the fixed thresholds with the lowest cumulative loss in hindsight, in the class of fixed-$\vec{\theta}$ policies. { } We use the fixed threshold policy with threshold $\Vec{\theta}^*$ as the reference policy to compare the performance of candidate policies.
+Our performance metric for a candidate policy is regret, denoted by $R_T$, where { } The expectation in \eqref{eq:thetastar} and \eqref{reg_def} are taken over the randomness in the candidate policy.
+Note that this notion of regret taking over the best fixed-threshold policy in the given input sequence is the stronger version where the regret, if bounded, holds over any input sequence, in a minimax sense.
+A weaker version of regret also exist, where $\Vec{\theta^*}$ is defined as the minimum in expectations.